Ramadevera Betta Trek

 Take necessary permissions from the Forest Department before the hike.

-Never venture out on own.
-Take the authorised guide along with you.
+Never venture out on your own.
+Take the authorized guide along with you.

 Carry your water and snacks for the hike.
-Nothing is available en route the hike.
+Nothing is available en route to the hike.

 The temple can be visited on your own via steps.